-“We engaged Kangaroo Island-born architect, Max Pritchard – known for his organic forms and environmentally considerate approach – to create a high-end property that paid homage to its wild location and astonishing Southern Ocean views,” explained Baillie Lodges Co-Founder, James Baillie.
+“We engaged Kangaroo Island-born architect, Max Pritchard – known for his organic forms and environmentally considerate approach – to create a high-end property that paid homage to its wild location and astonishing Southern Ocean views,” said Baillie Lodges Founder, James Baillie.

 “The lodge itself was sensitively designed to minimise its impact on the landscape and delicate coastal ecosystem.
-We cleared just one hectare – less than one per cent - of the total property and placed the remainder under permanent protection from development.”
+We cleared just one-hectare – less than one per cent - of the total property,” said James Baillie.

 In January 2020, Southern Ocean Lodge was razed by devastating bushfires that swept across Kangaroo Island, affecting around half of the 440,500-hectare island.

 “Our immediate response was to pledge to rebuild Southern Ocean Lodge,” said James Baillie.

 Two years on, the rebuild of ‘SOL 2.0’ has commenced.
 With an investment forecast of $50 million and up to 70 tradespeople engaged for the duration of the build, the new-look Southern Ocean Lodge is slated to open in December 2023, providing employment to more than 50 staff.

 “In planning to rebuild Southern Ocean Lodge, we’re looking forward to re-establishing our working relationships with the talented producers and the passionate tour operators who have been such an integral part of the unique Southern Ocean Lodge experience.” - Baillie Lodges Co-Founder, James Baillie.

 Max Pritchard was again commissioned as architect for the rebuild, with the South Australian Government, National Parks and Adelaide University joining in a whole-of-government approach to create a property that is a model for sustainable development.